EmrNITK/AirHockey/README.md

 # Hand Gesture Controlled Air hockey
-The Hand Gesture Controlled Air hockey Game is a fun and interactive project that allows you to control a ping pong game using hand gestures.
+The Hand Gesture Controlled Air hockey Game is a fun and interactive project that allows you to control a Virtual Air Hockey game using hand gestures.
 In this project, a slider will be moved to and fro based on your hand gestures, and the movement of the slider will determine the movement of the ping pong ball within the game.

 ## Prerequisites
 Before you begin, ensure you have the following prerequisites: